North Palm Beach Heights

 North Palm Beach Heights is a residential subdivision in Jupiter, Florida.
-It is colloquially referred to as The Heights or The Heights of Jupiter due to its location within in the town limits of Jupiter and to avoid confusion with the Village of North Palm Beach, Florida.
+It is colloquially referred to as The Heights or The Heights of Jupiter due to its location within the town limits of Jupiter and to avoid confusion with the Village of North Palm Beach, Florida.
 The official subdivision name recorded with Palm Beach County, Florida is North Palm Beach Heights.

 Located at latitude 26°53′59.71″N and longitude 80°7′57.57″W, The Heights is north of Donald Ross Road, west of Abacoa, south of Egret Landing and east of Interstate 95 in Palm Beach County, Florida.
 Ranch-style, single-family houses are the most prevalent homes, but there are some two-story homes, and in the southern end of the neighborhood there are some two-family duplexes.
 The primary lot size is 60 feet by 100 feet, but the neighborhood includes some odd-shaped parcels and oversized corner lots.